InseadDataAnalytics/BuildGenAIprodandBiz/README.md

  ![Alt text](./img/playbuttonnotebook.png)

+**Note** that for the three example notebooks the very first "code chunk" (that installs packages) may take a few seconds to run and will be generating some messages.
+Simply wait till it completes running.

 </br>

 For the third (audio analysis) Notebook, you can import you own mp4 file video or audio to analyse.
 To so so: